microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 ### Exercise: Adding Lineage Connections (optional)

-**✍️ Do in Purview:** [5 minutes] Navigate to the Data Map solution's Source Management, and enter the 'Lineage connections' tab.
+**✍️ Do in Purview:** [5 minutes] Navigate to the Data Map solution's 'Source Management', and enter the 'Lineage connections' tab.
 Add one or more Azure Data Factory resources.

 ![Adding Data Factory Lineage Connections](./assets/data-factory-lineage-connection.png)